New Mountain Finance: Steady Ship For Steady Dividend

 |

-Source: Factset
+Source: FactSet

-At face value, it appears that the deterioration of the Book Value could be troublesome.
+At face value, it appears that the deterioration of the book value could be troublesome.
 5% total book return may not be sufficient, considering a senior loan or high yield bond index could have offered similar yields.

 To diagnose the book value performance, I have charted index performance of LSTA Leveraged Loan B/BB index vs. NMFC's book value.